turingschool/front-end-curriculum/lessons/css-gradients.md

 For more information about working with gradients, check out the [Mozilla docs](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Images/Using_CSS_gradients).

-And for help figuring out what prefixes you need, check out [Autoprefixer](https://css-tricks.com/autoprefixer/).

 #### Your Turn

 Time for Ultimate Gradient Extreme Garbage Challenge!
 Get all that gradient mayhem out of your system.
 Go nuts!